 If you’re looking to hike to the top of Katahdin or simply enjoy a trek through our Maine woods, we can make it happen.
-Hiking in Maine during any season offers a variety of terrain which highlight amazing views, great exercise and local ecology.
+Hiking in Maine during any season offers a variety of terrains which highlight amazing views, great exercise and local ecology.

 The New England Outdoor Center is located just eight miles from the south entrance of Baxter State Park providing families and friends great access to plenty of trails in the Maine outdoors.

 Hiking in the Katahdin Region offers thrill seekers the physical and mental challenge of Maine’s highest mountain, Katahdin, or an enduring trek on the northbound end of the Appalachian Trail in Baxter State Park.
 Baxter State Park also has over 200,000 acres of trails for hiking, plus campgrounds for visitors that wish to enjoy a night under the stars.
 Scroll down this page for additional Hikes in the Area.
 And if you are new to Hiking - find a lot of great information here: A Complete Guide To Hiking- All That You Need To Know

-The Appalachian trail: is a 2200 mile footpath that wends its way from Georgia to Maine, ending or beginning (depending on if you’re a north-bound or a south-bound A.T. hiker) on the summit of Mount Katahdin.
-The AT does not end there – heading through the Katahdin Lake Trail in Baxter State Park and pick up the International Appalachian Trail “IAT” and head to Scotland starting off through The Katahdin Woods and Waters parkland the Regions newest contribution.
+The Appalachian trail: is a 2200 mile footpath that wends its way from Georgia to Maine, ending or beginning (depending on if you’re a north-bound or a south-bound A.T. hiker) on the summit of Katahdin.
+The AT does not end there – heading east on the Katahdin Lake Trail in Baxter State Park and pick up the International Appalachian Trail “IAT” and head to Scotland starting off through The Katahdin Woods and Waters National Monument, the Regions newest place to visit.

 All of these trails lumped together will wear out several pairs of boots over the course of several summers for the hiking enthusiast looking for variety and challenge.
 Another local hike is in the Nature Conservancy Land, offering a less taxing adventure to the Ice Caves overlooking First Debsconeag Lake.